zammad/zammad-org/src/sr/documentation/use/basics/zammad-ui.md

 Customer Tab
 : View customer details including a reference to the customer’s other tickets.
-You can change the ticket customer here as well by clicking on the Customer header and choose Change customer.
+You can change the ticket customer here as well by clicking on the ::a:: button in the top section.

 Organization Tab
 : This tab is only shown if the customer is member of an organization.
 It shows the organization’s details including all members.
-By clicking the Organization header, you can edit the name, the domain and the note of the organization.
+By clicking on the ::a:: button in the top section, you can edit the organization.